NVIDIA/nim-anywhere/README.md

 be able to be saved.
 However, to get updates, the fork maintainer will have to regularly pull from the upstream repo.
-To work from a fork, follow [GitHub's
-Forking this repository is recommended for development as changes will be able to be saved.
-However, to get updates, the fork maintainer will have to regularly pull from the upstream repo.
 To work from a fork, follow [GitHub's instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and then reference the URL to your personal fork in the rest of this section.